Home » How to Get Into Medical School: What Admissions Committees Look For

 Yes… this one comes as a surprise to many applicants!
 For every applicant who wants to be the ideal premed student, with a good MCAT, GPA, and clinical experience, there is an admissions committee member that has seen and heard it all already.
 Premed students can be “racked and stacked” in an Excel spreadsheet by their qualifications and numbers.
 Something that can set you apart is who you really are as a person and the things that make you interesting.
 You will find that having meaningful extracurricular experiences outside of medicine will help to not only add depth to your application but can lead to interesting and memorable conversations during your interviews!

 Anything can be listed as a hobby or interest, especially something that you have a lot of experience in and can are passionate about.
 In addition, it helps if this hobby/interest can be tied to medicine or reveals some part of your character.
 Many applicants sharing their stories on social media platforms have mentioned the hobbies they listed on their applications were brought up in interviews, allowing interviewees the chance to share a different side of themselves and demonstrate their passions.
-Don’t be afraid to show and express who you are as part of your application—this is what schools really want to know!
+While there aren’t specific extracurricular requirements, don’t be afraid to show and express who you are as part of your application – this is what schools really want to know!

 X Factor

-This isn’t as much of a necessity as it is something that will make you stand out from other applicants.
+For those asking, “how competitive is medical school,” it’s important to understand that an X factor isn’t as much of a necessity as it is something that will make you stand out from other applicants.
 Things that fall under this can range from having a first name research publication to having a good leadership position, to having a real long-time clinical experience position, like an EMS worker.
-These types of X factors will make you stand out to admission committees and could even “make up” for other parts of your application.
-It is completely acceptable to not have too many volunteering hours, if much of your time was taken up by high priority research in an area you are passionate about – especially if you have an achievement (like presentations and publications) to show for it.
+These types of X factors will make you stand out to medical school admission committees and could even “make up” for other parts of your application.
+It is completely acceptable to not have too many volunteering hours, if much of your time was taken up by high priority research experience in an area you are passionate about – especially if you have an achievement (like presentations and publications) to show for it.